vex-ssis/2022/76209G/README.md

 ## Team members - Winners of "Tipping Point" 2022 at SSIS

-Our team sonsists of Tina (team captain), Milly, Meherika and Bomin.
+Our team consists of Tina (team captain), Milly, Meherika and Bomin.
 Our team color is red.

 ![Team G](../docs/76209G.jpeg)